Zerthox/BetterDiscord-Plugins/README.md

 ## Guild Separators
 Add Guild Separators with a button in the context menu.

+## Link Tooltips
+Show tooltips with link URLs on hover.

 ## Send Embeds
 Allows you to send custom embed messages, but requires your token. **USE AT OWN RISK!**